 Cancer treatment can be very serious, so counteracting that with some levity can be very therapeutic.
 Share jokes or humorous books or online video links.

-If you know someone suffering with breast cancer, give the gift of your time and friendship.
+If you know someone suffering from breast cancer, give the gift of your time and friendship along with a cancer care package.
 Their load may be heavy, but your friendship can help make it bearable.